8 Things to Consider When Preparing Your HVAC for the Fall

 The HVAC unit outside your home has vents on all sides, including the top.
 These vents are essential to the proper operation of your unit.
 Fallen leaves and branches can clog these vents and lead to issues.
 Be sure to periodically check your unit and clean off any debris that has accumulated.

 A comfortable household temperature in the summer is probably going to be different from that of the winter.
 Adjusting the temperature based on the season can lower your utility bills when done properly.

 Set the temperature of your heater at a comfortable level, but don’t make it too high.
 This will save your HVAC system from overworking itself, and it will also save you in monthly bills.

 Fall is a great time to replace your HVAC system.
 Is your unit getting old?
 Is it in need of repairs?
 HVAC technicians aren’t as busy in the fall as they are in the summer which can occasionally save you some money on installation and the unit itself.

 The “5,000 Rule” is a general way to tell if you should repair your unit or replace it.
 Multiply the cost of a potential repair by the age of the system.
 And if the number is over 5,000, go ahead and replace your system.

 For example, a 10-year-old unit that needs a $600 dollar repair (10 x 600 = 6,000) should be replaced.

 8. Call a Professional For Preventative Maintenance

-The best thing you can do for your HVAC system is to have a professional check and service it.
+The best thing you can do for your HVAC system is to have a professional check, repair, and maintain your HVAC unit.
 This is a great idea for both of the transitional seasons (spring and fall) but it should be done at least once a year.

 This gives you the peace of mind you need to comfortably rely on your HVAC system throughout the winter.
 It also helps you find any small repairs that might need to be done before they become large repairs.